Antipope Gregory VIII: Biography

-He was born in the Limousin, part of Occitania, France.
-He was educated at Cluny, at Limoges, and in Castile, where he was a deacon at Toledo.
-In 1098/1099 his Cluniac connections recommended him as Bishop of Coimbra.
+Maurice was born in the Limousin, France.
+He was educated at Cluny, at Limoges, and in Castile, where he was an archdeacon at Toledo, and later named Bishop of Coimbra in 1099.
 After a four-year pilgrimage to the Holy Land, he was made Archbishop of Braga in 1109.
-There he was one of the principal agents of the Burgundian Henry, Count of Portugal, in his reorganization of the Portuguese church.
+There he was one of the principal agents of Henry, Count of Portugal, in his reorganization of the Portuguese church.